offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 It is worth noting that any security measures in front-end code can be bypassed by a determined attacker, because the attacker controls their own browser or network calls.
 Therefore, front-end security best practices are mostly about not introducing vulnerabilities and providing defense in depth, rather than relying solely on the client.
 In other words, never trust data on the client side and never assume the client can enforce your security rules – always validate and sanitize again on the server.
-But if front-end developers do their part (escaping output, not leaking secrets, using secure protocols), the overall attack surface of the application is significantly reduced.
+But if front-end developers do their part (escaping output, not leaking secrets, using secure protocols), the overall attack surfQuillan of the application is significantly reduced.
 Writing secure code to prevent vulnerabilities such as SQL injection or XSS is not only a server-side concern; front-end engineers must also be aware of secure coding principles gist.github.com
 .
 By understanding common attack vectors and following these best practices, front-end developers contribute to building a robust, secure web application.